 Has a private collection ever contained a genuine, Templeton Reid coin dated 1849?
 Gold pieces dated 1849 feature Reid’s name and oddly state “California Gold”!
 Such a coin denominated $25 was stolen from the collection of the U.S. Mint in 1858.
 An 1849 Templeton Reid ‘California Gold’ $10 piece is currently in the collection of the Smithsonian Institution.
 How was this piece authenticated?

 Did Reid in the South make coins from “California Gold” in 1849, about the time that the California Gold Rush began, more than eighteen years after he produced coins for circulation in Georgia?
 In 1849, gold was still being mined in Georgia and in the Carolinas.

 According to Seymour’s research, in 1849, Reid was about sixty years old and was suffering from health problems.
 He probably could not have left the South.
 Why would Reid even seek to acquire “California Gold” and why even consider producing coins in 1849 with or without gold from California?
 By 1849, Reid had become known for his career in developing machines for processing cotton.

 Some key questions regarding Reid’s activities will never be fully answered.
 It is amazing that Dexter Seymour was able to unearth so much information about Reid.
-In 1911, Edgar Adams, the leading researcher of the early 20th century, publicly stated that all he knew about Templeton Reid related to Adams’ familiarity with Reid’s coins.
+In 1911, Edgar Adams, the leading researcher during the early 20th century, publicly stated that all he knew about Templeton Reid related to his familiarity with Reid’s coins.